quanterall/HaskellMaterials/basics/01-values-and-functions.md

 6. Define a function that takes the last 3 elements of a `[Int]`.
 Use notes as inspiration.

+7. Define a function that checks whether or not all `Int`s in a a list are even.
+Use notes to figure out how and use partial application for your definition.

 #### Exercise notes

 0. [`map`](https://www.stackage.org/haddock/lts-17.12/base-4.14.1.0/Prelude.html#v:map)